some-things/kbk/README.md

 - Nodes with processes oom-killed
 - Nodes encountering a known kmem leak bug

+Another good resource is `kbk get events`, which will provide a high level overview of the events in the cluster.
+Kubernetes events are a resource type in Kubernetes that are automatically created when other resources have state changes, errors, or other messages that should be broadcast to the system.

-Given the issue you are observing you may want to focus on either the cluster (and its underlying infrastructure) or application itself.
+Given the issue you are observing, you may want to focus on either the cluster (and its underlying infrastructure) or application itself.
 Note that most troubleshooting methods using `kubectl` will also apply to `kbk`, other than those requiring a live cluster.

 ### Clusters